sebastiendfortier/spookipy/spookipy/percentiletopercentage/PercentileToPercentage.rst

 Description:
 ~~~~~~~~~~~~

--  Calculate probability of exceedance of a threshold using ensemble percentiles.
+-  Calculates the probability of exceedance of a threshold using ensemble percentiles.

 Iteration method:
 ~~~~~~~~~~~~~~~~~